Kcee42/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chown -h vincent:staff -hello` to write a srcipt that changes the owner and the group ownerof hello to vincent and staff respectively.

 Use `chown --from=guillaume betty hello` to write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume

+Use `telnet towel.blinkenlights.nl` to write a script that will play the starWars IV episode in the terminal

+Use `telnet towel.blinkenlights.nl` to write a script that will play the StarWar IV episode in the terminal